The small fishing port and resort of Lochinver on the west coast of Scotland offers the very best views back across to Suilven.

 Sitting on a sheltered bay north of Ullapool in the wilds of the far north west, the town splits into three parts: the harbour, the village, and Baddidarrach, along the shore of Loch Inver.

 The huge fish market is probably the town’s main focus.
-Other tourist attractions include the Assynt Visitor Centre and Highland stoneware, one of the Highland’s most successful and distinctive potteries.
+Other tourist attractions include Highland stoneware, one of the Highland’s most successful and distinctive potteries.
 Inland, near Elphin, visitors can pet animals at the Highland and Rare Breeds Farm.
 Experienced climbers can even attempt to scale the distinctive sandstone peak of Suilven.

 South of Lochinver, there is a monumental coastal drive to Achiltbuie.